Great Tey

-Great Tey is a village and civil parish near the villages of Marks Tey and Little Tey in the Colchester borough of Essex, England, located approximately six miles west of Colchester.
+Great Tey is a village and civil parish in the City of Colchester district of Essex, England.
+It is near the villages of Marks Tey and Little Tey, located approximately six miles west of Colchester.
+At the 2021 census the parish had a population of 921.

 Location

 Great Tey is situated near Marks Tey railway station which is on the Great Eastern Main Line, and is a junction for the Sudbury Branch Line to Sudbury.
-It is near the A12 road, the A120 road and the A1124 road.
+It is near the A12, A120 and A1124 roads.
 It is part of a group of villages called the Teys, consisting of Marks Tey, Little Tey and Great Tey.
-The village is situated north of the Roman river.
-The parish of Great Tey is a small rural community that contains a few local amenities such as village pub, a Norman church and a post office.
-In addition to this the parish has its own community website providing various details and key dates for members of the community.
+The village is situated north of the Roman River.
+The parish of Great Tey is a small rural community that contains a few local amenities such as a village pub, a Norman church and a post office.
+In addition to this the parish has its own community website providing various details and key dates for local people.

 In 1870 John Marius Wilson's Imperial Gazetteer of England and Wales described Great Tey as: